President Obama Delivers His Final Weekly Address To The Nation

 President Barack Obama earlier today delivered what would be his final weekly address to the nation.
-In the final speech, President Obama took an opportunity to thank the American people for “making him a better President and a better man”.
+In the final speech, President Obama took an opportunity to thank the American people for “making him a better President and a better man.”
 Obama started his address by referring to his trip to Chicago where he delivered his final farewell address to the nation.

 “This week, I traveled to Chicago to deliver my final farewell address to the nation, following in the tradition of Presidents before me.
 It was an opportunity to say thank you.
 Whether we’ve seen eye-to-eye or rarely agreed at all, my conversations with you, the American people – in living rooms and schools; at farms and on factory floors; at diners and on distant military outposts – are what have kept me honest, kept me inspired, and kept me going.
 Every day, I learned from you.
 You made me a better President, and you made me a better man.”